EliLillyCo/pytest-wdl/README.md

 There are also fixtures for specifying required inputs to the two main fixtures.

+* wdl_config_file: Provides the path to the user config file.
+Looks for the file path in the `WDL_CONFIG` environment variable, and falls back to looking for the file in the default location ($HOME/pytest_wdl_config.json).
+* wdl_config: Provides a session WdlConfig object that is boostrapped from the wdl_config_file if one is specified.
 * project_root: The root directory of the project.
 All relative paths are relative to this directory.
 * workflow_data_descriptor_file: Path to the JSON file that describes the test data.
 Defaults to `tests/test_data.json`.
 * workflow_data_descriptors: Mapping of test data names to values.
 Each value may be a primitive, a map describing a data file, or a DataFile object.